Allott/Async-Waitress/README.md

  The waiter serves customers food

- first the order from a menu
+ 1. first they order from a menu

- then the chef cooks the food
+ 2. then the chef cooks the food

- finally the customer is served eats and pays
+ 3. finally the customer is served eats and pays